Advertisement

 • 1610.
 The 1610 Community Regulations of Kracow, Poland stated that bagels were to be given as a gift to women in childbirth.

 • 1616.
-Nicholas Culpeper was born.
-Herbalist, who wrote the pseudoscientific “A Physicall Directory” in 1649.
+Nicholas Culpeper is born (d.
+1654), an herbalist, who wrote the pseudoscientific “A Physicall Directory” in 1649.
 It listed plants and their supposed healing properties based on the plants resemblance to the human body parts.

 • 1627.
-The ancestor of all modern domestic cattle is the aurochs, the last of which was killed by a poacher in 1627 on a reserve near Warsaw, Poland.
+The last remaining ancestor of all modern domestic cattle, an auroch, is killed by a poacher in 1627 on a reserve near Warsaw, Poland.

-• 1659 - 1681.
-The celebration of Christmas was banned in Boston.
+• 1659-1681.
+The celebration of Christmas is banned in Boston.
 The pilgrims believed it to be a decadent celebration.

 Candy Cane